Code-the-Dream-School/python-200/lessons/Pipelines.md

 - Why pipelines matter for reproducibility and modularity.
 - How to use Prefect to build and orchestrate pipelines.
 - How to wrap multiple analysis steps into one end-to-end workflow.
-By the end, you'll be able to design a complete data analysis workflow that loads data, cleans it, explores it, performs statistical tests, and reports results—all with a single command.
+- By the end, you'll be able to design a complete data analysis workflow that loads data, cleans it, explores it, performs statistical tests, and reports results - all with a single command.

 ### Table of Contents
 1. Understanding Data Pipelines